NNPDF/pineappl/README.md

   environment and that it points to a directory containing the `pineappl_capi.pc` file.

-- For the python interface (optional) please look into the subfolder `./pineappl_py`
+## Optional: Python interface

+To install the Python interface, please follow the instructions in its subdirectory.

 # Contributions